 You are not required to perform a TSP withdrawal upon leaving federal service.
 Former federal employees can instead make TSP Interfund Transfers (ITFs) and TSP allocation changes.
-Although this is an option, is does not account for a federal employee’s desire to pursue TSP alternatives or to get advice on their TSP account and retirement income needs.
+Although this is an option, is does not account for a federal employee’s desire to pursue TSP alternatives or to receive TSP advice as they look to increase their potential retirement income.

 Why Choose TSP Interfund Transfers and TSP Allocations Instead of a TSP Withdrawal?

-Ideally, you should consider avoiding any withdrawals from your qualified account until you are forced to take Required Minimum Distributions (RMDs).
-The Thrift Savings Plan is one of the lowest cost qualified plans available.
+Ideally, you should consider avoiding any withdrawals from your qualified account until you at least 59 1/2 years old, or if you are 55 and retired as a TSP early withdrawal penalty can reduce the amount you will receive.
+The Thrift Savings Plan is also one of the lowest cost qualified plans available and therefore any withdrawal should be scrutinized.
 A challenge presents itself in the sense that lower costs do not necessarily result in higher performance or in safer investments.
-As in the case of the TSP G-Fund, your investments can have a very low cost structure and a government guarantee, etc., but the performance on this fund can be less than what some federal employees desire.
+As in the case of the TSP G-Fund, your investments can have a very low-cost structure, but the performance of the TSP G fund can be less than what some federal employees desire.
 The movement of money using ITFs can also present a challenge for those employees who are less financially savvy, or for those who do not desire to ‘watch the market’ constantly.
 But if you are inclined to manage your own money, or if you’re satisfied with the G-Fund returns, then your ability to leave your money in the TSP remains intact after you retire from federal service.